 If your face is cold, it’s perfectly acceptable to wear a surgical mask to keep it warm.

 In addition, and most interestingly (at least to me), we have stomach-warmers, called “hara maki” in Japanese.
-These are basically tubes made of warm material that go around your stomach under your clothing.
-Many are in plain colors, but, for those who like to be fashionable even where no one can see, there are also hara maki in fun patterns.
+These are basically tubes of warm material that go around your stomach under your clothing.
+Many are in plain colors, but there are also hara maki in fun patterns.
 Some hara maki even have pouches for “hokkairo,” which brings us to the next item:

 5. Don’t forget the hand-warmers!